JDL05/PredictingVentureSuccess_ADA/README.md

 ---

+## 🐍 Coding Files

+We applied a typical Machine Learning pipeline with the following order and file names:

+* Pre-Processing: DataPreprocessing_Pipeline.ipynb
+* Feature Engineering: FeatureEngineering.ipynb
+* Model Preparation: ModelPreparation.ipynb
+* Modelling: Modelling.ipynb

+For the Webscraping, the following files have to be run:

+For the Dashboarding, the following files have to be run:
+1. Download the 'Dashboard/Code-Files'-directory and open the folder in an IDE.
+We used Visual Studio Code.
+2. Run the following code in Terminal: cd + 'directory-path'
+3. Run in the Terminal: npm run dev
+4. Open the displayed link in a browser
+5. Optional: under 'Dashboard/Code-Files/public' a json-file is stored.
+This json-file maintains the data for the dashboard and is interchangable.

+For the LLM-Approach, the following files have to be run:

+---

 ## 🔢 Data Files

-All data files needed to process the code are stored in the 'Datasets'-Directory.
+All data files needed to process the code are stored in the 'Datasets'-Directory or 'Code'-Directory when the data is a result of a webscraping script.
 To use them, the entire directories have to be downloaded.
 In the code, every files are read with the use of a wildcard in the filepaths (/*.csv).

 ** The following data sets / directories are needed to run 'Pre-Processing/DataPreprocessing_Pipeline.ipynb' **

 On Github:
-1. 'Companies'
+1. Datasets/Companies
-2. 'Funding'
+2. Datasets/Funding
-3. 'Investors'
+3. Datasets/Investors
+4. Code/Social Media Webscraping/Results/LinkedIn/Companies
+5. Code/Social Media Webscraping/Results/Twitter/companies_twitter.csv

 On Google Drive:
 1. [People Data from Crunchbase](https://drive.google.com/file/d/1hDpWc7DjrCUaiS1QdBTeA14Yq5JOXwew/view?usp=share_link)